wp-plugins/syntaxhighlighter-evolved-lsl-brush/readme.txt

 Programmer bloggers writing about Second Life and using Linden Scripting Language (LSL) examples on their WordPress sites often tend to have problems in displaying LSL properly so that it can be easily copied & pasted; it happens to me all the time!
 Fortunately, there is a way out: Viper007Bond wrote an excellent syntax highlighter (*SyntaxHighlighter Evolved*) which has easy support for additional languages.
 This is what this plugin does: it just extends Viper007Bond's plugin without fuss.

-It is a brush designed to work with the [SyntaxHighlighter Evolved]: http://wordpress.org/extend/plugins/syntaxhighlighter/ WordPress plugin (written by Viper), itself based on the SyntaxHighlighter JavaScript package by Alex Gorbatchev.
+It is a brush designed to work with the [SyntaxHighlighter Evolved](http://wordpress.org/extend/plugins/syntaxhighlighter/) WordPress plugin (written by Viper), itself based on the SyntaxHighlighter JavaScript package by Alex Gorbatchev.
 To be able to use this brush, you will need the SyntaxHighlighter Evolved plugin installed.

 To highlight your LSL code, simply wrap it between `[lsl]` and `[/lsl]` tags.